NovelBioCloud/nbcmanual/docsite-file/02_Task软件说明/55_ACFS2_CircRNA.md

 **参考文献**
-　　1.You,X. and Conrad,T.O.
+You,X. and Conrad,T.O.
 (2016) Acfs: accurate circRNA identification and quantification from RNA-Seq data.
 Sci.
 Rep., 6, 38820.